 Sara Mee is turning one, and her family and friends gather for her tol, or first-birthday celebration.
 Food and presents abound, but most exciting of all is the traditional Korean prophecy game, called the toljabee, which predicts what Sara Mee will be when she grows up.

 Twelve-year-old Kevin, a Korean American math whiz, is shocked beyond belief when a young man, complete with bow and arrows, crash lands in his bedroom.
 And that’s just the beginning.
 The man, called Skillful Archer, claims to be a legendary ruler from ancient Korea.
-While Kevin tries explaining contemporary life to the man he nicknames Archie, the young ruler teaches Kevin about focusing his thoughts in an attempt to help him return to his kingdom.
+While Kevin tries explaining contemporary life to the man he nicknames Archie, the young ruler teaches Kevin about focusing his thoughts in an attempt to help him return to his kingdom.ย ย ย

+How to Make Your Korean Parents Happy 1.
+Get a perfect score on the SATs.
+2. Attend Korean church every week, no matter what.
+3. Don’t talk to boys.
+(They will distract you from your studies.)
 4. Get into Harvard, Yale, Princeton, Cornell, Dartmouth, Columbia, Brown, Penn, MIT, Stanford, University of California at Berkeley, Smith/Mount Holyoke/Bryn Mawr/Wellesley.
 Then get into Harvard or Yale Law School and/or Harvard or Yale Medical School.
+5. Become a Korean doctor.
+When all else fails, marry a Korean doctor.

 Aren’t these fantastic books?
 You know you want them!
 Fill out the form below and mark which book you prefer.
 I will choose one winner from each category.